 Customer Reviews: Sunrun vs. Tesla

 Both Sunrun and Tesla are reputable solar companies.
 However, Sunrun beats Tesla when it comes to customer service.
-Sunrun holds an A+ rating on its Better Business Bureau (BBB) profile, while Tesla’s page does not feature an accreditation or a rating.
+Sunrun holds an A+ rating on its Better Business Bureau (BBB) profile, while Tesla’s page has an F rating and lacks accreditation.

 Sunrun Customer Reviews